I really liked the text-on-photo editor — the result turned out to be an absolute masterpiece.

 - Add your greeting — 敬老の日おめでとうございます, いつまでもお元気で, or a personal message

-- Click Generate — AI creates a unique design in seconds
+- Click Generate — AI creates a unique card in seconds

 - Download and share — send via LINE, email, or print as a card